 He can choose to work in either buy-side or sell-side equity research firms.
 Though the work done by both sides is almost the same, the difference lies in what kind of clients they serve.

-Buy-side analysts work for buy-side firms who are involved in buying the securities in order to earn better returns.
-Sell-side analysts work for sell-side firms who facilitate corporates to sell their stocks or bonds in the financial markets.
+Buy-side analysts work for buy-side firms involved in buying the securities to earn better returns.
+Sell-side analysts work for sell-side firms that facilitate corporates to sell their stocks or bonds in the financial markets.

 Companies that Offer Jobs to Equity Research Analysts

-Hedge funds, pension funds, insurance companies, asset management firms and private equity firms hire for buy-side analysts.
-Investment banks, brokerages and commercial banks hire for sell-side analysts.
+Hedge funds, pension funds, insurance companies, asset management firms, and private equity firms hire buy-side analysts.
+Investment banks, brokerages, and commercial banks hire sell-side analysts.

-Following is the list of few popular companies in the world:
+Following is the list of a few popular companies in the world:

 - Blackstone Group